chapkovski/Lit-review---unemployment-and-prosociality/Impact_of_Re_employment_on__.md

 #Impact of Re-employment on Psychological Distress among Long-term Unemployed \cite{Halvorsen_1998}
-It has been demonstrated that differences in psychological distress between the recurrently unemployed and those insecurely reemployed are not significant.
+Survey: It has been demonstrated that differences in psychological distress between the recurrently unemployed and those insecurely reemployed are not significant.